Melinda Nag - Owner

 Melinda and her husband, Jayson, are the founders of Soul Sweat Hot Yoga.
 Melinda is passionate about yoga and her community, which is evident in her teaching as you can always find her with a smile.
 Working a high stress job and training for several Ironman races led Melinda to hot yoga.
 A consistent practice helped her build strength and flexibility as well as learning to find stillness and contentment in the present moment.

-Melinda received her 200 RYT with Sumits Hot Yoga creator, Sumit Banjeree.
-She recently received her certification in aerial yoga and started her journey into her 500 hour advanced yoga certification with Wanderlust Austin under the guidance of teachers Leah Cullis and Kate Waitzkin.
+Melinda is a 500 hour RYT.
+She received her 200 hour cetification with Sumits Hot Yoga creator, Sumit Banjeree.
+She later became certifed in aerial yoga and went on to complete her 300 hour advanced yoga certification with Wanderlust Austin under the guidance of teachers Leah Cullis and Kate Waitzkin.

 When not at the studio, Melinda can be found with her other loves - her husband and her two kitties, Smeagol and Kitty.
 Melinda hopes Soul Sweat becomes your second home where you can find a safe place to just be you and be in the present.
 A place where yoga is family, where sweat is happiness and where you will always find a friendly face.
 A place that will set your soul on fire!